deema-hazim/data-bootcamp-midterm/README.md

 The 1-Month Rolling Annualized Volatility graph illustrates how short-term market risk fluctuates over time.
 Rolling volatility is better at capturing short-term risk while annualized volatility is better at capturing long-term risk.
 What we did was capture short-term volatility, but scaling it to what it would be if that same level of volatility continued for a year.

-It appears that all four lines move in near-perfect sync.
+All four ETFs exhibited synchronized volatility movements.
 When the market is calm, all funds are calm.
 When a crisis hits, all funds become volatile.
 This shows they are all sensitive to major macroeconomic events.

 The enormous spike in early 2020 is the COVID-19 market crash.
 It's the most significant volatility event of the last 10 years by a huge margin, with short-term volatility briefly exceeding 90% for some funds.